 - Schoolhouse Covered Bridge, Lyndonville: Built in 1879.

-- Kingdom Trails, East Burke: 100+ miles of non-motorized trails has become a premier mountain biking destination.
+- Kingdom Trails, East Burke: 100+ miles of non-motorized trails have become a premier mountain biking destination.

 - Lake Willoughby, Westmore: This is Vermont’s deepest lake (312 feet), and one of the prettiest.
 Two steep mountains on either side give it a fjord-like appearance.
 Climb to the top of Mt.
 Hor for stunning views of Lake Willoughby and beyond.